-Associate shall refrain from disclosing the PHI until Covered Entity has exhausted all remedies.
+Associate shall refrain from disclosing the PHI until Covered Entity has exhausted allremedies.

-(3) Obligations and Activities of Business Associate.

-- a.
+- e.
+If the Covered Entity notifies the Business Associate that Covered Entity has agreed to be bound by additional restrictions over and above those uses or disclosures or security safeguards of PHI pursuant to the Privacy and Security Rule, the Business Associate shall be bound by such additional restrictions and shall not disclose PHI in violation of such additional restrictions and shall abide by any additional security safeguards. - (3) Obligations and Activities of Business Associate. - a.
 The Business Associate shall notify the Covered Entity's Privacy Officer immediately after the Business Associate becomes aware of any use or disclosure of protected health information not provided for by the Agreement including breaches of unsecured protected health information and/or any security incident that may have an impact on the protected health information of the Covered Entity. - b.
 The Business Associate shall immediately perform a risk assessment when it becomes aware of any of the above situations.
-The risk assessment shall include, but not be limited to: - o The nature and extent of the protected health information involved, including the types of identifiers and the likelihood of re-identification; - o The unauthorized person used the protected health information or to whom the disclosure was made; - o Whether the protected health information was actually acquired or viewed - The extent to which the risk to the protected health information has been mitigated.
+The risk assessment shall include, but not be limited to: - The nature and extent of the protected health information involved, including the types of identifiers and the likelihood of re-identification; - The unauthorized person used the protected health information or to whom the disclosure was made; - Whether the protected health information was actually acquired or viewed - o The extent to which the risk to the protected health information has been mitigated.